exercism/go/exercises/concept/expenses/.docs/instructions.md

 Bob works with `Record`s and `DaysPeriod`s.

-A `Record` represents and expense record that contains the day in which the expense was made, the money spent, and the category of the expense.
+A `Record` represents an expense record that contains the day in which the expense was made, the money spent, and the category of the expense.

 ```go
 // Record represents an expense record.